vcrplayer/srsdocker/README.md

 ```
 docker compose up or docker compose up -d
 ```

+Initial Startup takes a very long time, as it has to initialize wine prerequisites such as dotnet.
+After initial startup, semaphores are set and the container should restart much faster.

 you can modify the server.cfg directly after initially running the container (and mounting /data), but if you set environment variables, they will take precedence and overwrite the server.cfg

 ## Possible Environment Variables: